juju/docs/src/en/command-changes.md

 Title: Command changes 1.x to 2.0
-TODO: Add new commands
-      Add completely new commands
+TODO: Add completely new commands

 # Command changes from 1.25 to 2.0